-- Sec.
-101 Term: This Memorandum of Agreement (MOA or Agreement) between the Union of American Physicians and Dentists (UAPD) and the County of Ventura (County) shall become effective June 27, 2021, through June 30, 2024. - Sec.
-102 Successor Agreement: In the event UAPD desires to negotiate a successor Agreement, UAPD shall, no more than four (4) months and no less than three (3) months prior to the expiration date referenced in Section 101, serve on the County its written request to commence negotiations and its initial written proposals for such successor MOA.
+Sec.
+102 Successor Agreement: In the event UAPD desires to negotiate a successor Agreement, UAPD shall, no more than six (6) months and no less than four (4) months prior to the expiration date referenced in Section 101, serve on the County its written request to commence negotiations and its initial written proposals for such successor MOA.